KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

    $P{parameter_name}.
 At dataset execution time, the parameter will be replaced by its actual value.

-   Attention to parametersí names!
+   Attention to parameters‚Äô names!

    |image27|\ If the dataset is used by a Knowage document, then the
-   document parametersí URL must match the parameter name set in the dataset **Type** tab, in order for the dataset to be passed correctly.
+   document parameters‚Äô URL must match the parameter name set in the dataset **Type** tab, in order for the dataset to be passed correctly.